microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

 ## Prerequisites

 - This repository cloned to your machine and an editor (e.g. Visual Studio or Visual Studio Code).
+  - For Visual Studio, open the `Authenticator.csproj` project inside this directory (`samples/Authenticator`).
-  - You will be opening this directory (`samples/Authenticator`) in your editor.
+  - For other editors (like Visual Studio Code), open this directory (`samples/Authenticator`) in your editor.
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download) downloaded and installed on your computer.
 - An authenticated Azure environment.
   - Usually you need to be logged in with the [Azure CLI](https://docs.microsoft.com/cli/azure/).